solex16/solex-movies/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### Notes
-The functionality has been completed according to spec
+The functionality has been completed according to [Zone Digital Spec](https://zone.github.io/frontend/movie-listing)

 Styling may be a little too 'playful' (esp. with the 'random' header background colours)